 1941-44 - Ukraine suffers terrible wartime devastation during Nazis occupation.

 1945 - Allied victory in Second World War leads to conclusive Soviet annexation of west Ukrainian lands.

 1986 - A reactor at the Chernobyl nuclear power station explodes, sending a radioactive plume across Europe.

 1991 - As the Soviet Union heads towards dissolution, Ukraine declares independence.

-2004 - Orange Revolution: Mass protests force a change of government.
+2004 - Orange Revolution mass protests force pro-European change of government.

 2014 February - Maidan Revolution ousts pro-Kremlin government over stalled European Union association deal.
 Russia subsequently seizes Crimean peninsula and launches insurgency to occupy parts of eastern Ukraine.